MetPX/sarracenia/doc/sr_subscribe.1.rst

 A selected message by the first accept would be delivered unchanged to the first directory.

 A selected message by the second accept would be delivered unchanged to the second directory.

 A selected message by the third accept would be renamed "file_of_type3" in the second directory.

-A selected message by the forth accept would be delivered unchanged to a directory
+A selected message by the forth accept would be delivered unchanged to a directory.

-named  /this/20160123/pattern/RAW_MERGER_GRIB/directory   if the message would have a notice like :
+named  */this/20160123/pattern/RAW_MERGER_GRIB/directory* if the message would have a notice like:

 **20150813161959.854 http://this.pump.com/ relative/path/to/20160123_product_RAW_MERGER_GRIB_from_CMC**